Great News For Gold Investors as Gold Jumps in Price

-June 28, 2012 - Gold investors have something to celebrate about this week, as news reported the yellow medal jumped in price to $1,578.40 per troy ounce on the New York Mercantile Exchange's Comex.
-Gold prices can and are affected by some macro-economic factors.
+Gold investors have something to celebrate about this week, as the news reported the yellow metal jumped in price to $1,578.40 per Troy ounce on the New York Mercantile Exchange's Comex.
+Gold prices can and are affected by some macroeconomic factors.
 Recently the influence is expected to be coming from Europe.
 European Central Bank executives have been speaking to the press and mentioning the possibility of cutting interest rates which tends to create a jump in gold assets such as futures.
 This is good news for those who hold gold today.

 Speaking to the press, the head of TD Security's commodity strategy division commented on the likelihood of a rate cut from the European Central Bank, "Is it possible?
 Sure.
 Do they do it imminently?
 Probably not.
 Let's wait for the summit."

 July 5 will be the deciding date when bank leaders meet to discuss whether or not a rate cut actually happens.
 Observers remain divided, but typically any way the banks goes will end up being good for precious metals because if there is a rush to buy gold, then gold prices will rise in reflection of this.
 If there is not, then it may mean that investors are choosing other places to invest.
 This gives an opportunity to those who want to get in while prices are relatively low.

 So is this the topping out point for gold prices?
 Not according to a columnist for the Wall Street Journal.
 Though crude oil and gold prices have been underperforming in the eyes of some, the columnist believes that gold is set to make a comeback in a big way.
 By the close of September 2012, some strategists are predicting that gold will jump nearly $150 an ounce to $1,700 because gold remains such a viable and widely supported safe-haven investment.